Mental health

 Why Participation is Essential and Protective

-“My middle schooler has a few tiny things on his mind lately… you know, like the Delta variant and the climate crisis,” a parent recently shared.
+“My middle schooler has a few tiny things on his mind lately… you know, like political conflict and the climate crisis,” a parent recently shared.
 She went on, “Honestly, things are pretty existential in our house right now…and I just feel so powerless to help.
-How can I even reassure him when his worries… Read More
+How can I even reassure him when his worries are… Read More

 Five Things to Keep in Mind On the Path Out of COVID